-When new parents return to work after maternity leave, one of their main concerns may be the challenge of pumping milk at work.
-Between finding time and space to pump, making sure to pack a breast pump, and figuring out where and how to store milk, pumping can feel like an overwhelming part of returning to work.
-By providing a comfortable space for pumping and communicating policies to employees, employers can ease the transition back to the office and help remove any stigma.
+When new parents return to work after parental leave, one of their main concerns may be the challenge of pumping milk at work.
+Between finding time and space to pump, making sure to pack a breast pump, and figuring out where and how to store breast milk, pumping can feel like an overwhelming part of returning to work.
+This contributes to 60% of parents not breastfeeding for as long as they intend to.

-Federal law also requires employers to provide lactating parents with time and a private space to pump milk.
-The current law requires this accommodation for parents up to one year after the child’s birth.
-This applies each time the employee needs to pump milk–which usually adds up to about one hour in an eight-hour workday.
-Here’s how you can support your employees during this critical time of change.
+U.S. federal law also requires employers to provide lactating parents with time and a private space to pump milk.
+The current law requires this accommodation for parents up to one year after the child's birth.
+This applies each time the employee needs to pump milk—which usually adds up to about one hour in an eight-hour workday.

 What are the benefits of providing pumping breaks at work?

-Companies that provide family-friendly policies and strive to give employees a work-life balance see higher productivity, healthier employees, and lower turnover.
-Letting your employees know about the company’s pumping break policy before they go out on maternity leave helps them feel valued and supported when they return.
-Here’s how providing pumping breaks benefits employers—in addition to complying with the law.
+Companies that provide family-friendly policies and strive to give employees a better work-life balance see higher productivity, healthier employees, and lower turnover.
+Informing employees about the company's pumping break policy before they go out on maternity leave helps them feel valued and supported when they return.

-• Employer support helps reduce employee stress.
 Women frequently cite returning to work as a top reason for stopping breastfeeding.
 The pressure mounts when they feel judged at work or the unexpected happens, like the baby formula shortage in 2022.
-With their employer’s support, women are more likely to continue pumping milk for their babies.

 Pumping at work laws